 The Signed Music Project explores signed music as a form of performance art that arises from within the Deaf community and is distinct and evolved from both ASL poetry and from translated signed songs which initiated from spoken language.
 It may incorporate ASL literary poetic features such as lines, meter, rhythm and rhyme and also incorporates basic elements of music such as harmony, rhythm, melody, timbre, and texture, which is expressed as a visual-gestural artistic form.

-Jody H. Cripps is an Associate Professor in the Department of Audiology, Speech-Language Pathology, & Deaf Studies at Towson University, Towson, MD.
+Jody H. Cripps is an Assistant Professor of American Sign Language in the Department of Languages at Clemson University, Clemson, SC.
 He earned his Ph.D. degree in Second Language Acquisition and Teaching from the University of Arizona with a focus on Deaf children’s reading processes in learning English as a second language with the use of American Sign Language as the first language.
 Currently, Dr. Cripps’ research interests are universal design, signed music, signed language pathology, ASL-English literacy, pedagogy, and second language and vocabulary acquisition.
-Dr. Cripps also recently gave a presentation on Signed Music along with Ely Rosenblum and Dr. Anita Small to the Performing Prejudice Symposium at Newcastle University in the United Kingdom.
-He also is co-authoring an encyclopedia entry on Signed Music, which was published in 2016.
+Dr. Cripps also gave several presentations on Signed Music along with Ely Rosenblum and Dr. Anita Small in the United States, the United Kingdom, and Canada.
+He also is co-authoring articles and an encyclopedia entry on Signed Music.
 He is currently Vice President of The Gloss Institute, a non-profit organization that concentrates on promoting Deaf children’s literacy skills.

 Ely Rosenblum is a Canadian ethnographic researcher of art, music and performance, as well as a filmmaker and sound recordist with experience combining anthropology and critical media practice.
 He trained in ethnographic filmmaking at the Centre for Visual Anthropology at Goldsmiths, University of London, where he co-founded ART/E/FACT, a publication and event series of art and anthropology.
 Ely is currently a Ph.D. candidate in Music at the University of Cambridge under the supervision of Nicholas Cook, FBA, a doctoral fellow of Cape Breton University, and a 2014 visiting researcher at Smithsonian Folkways Recordings.
 He has created films and produced recordings for the Smithsonian Institution, the MIT Media Lab, ethnomusicological researchers at the University of Cambridge, and most recently CBC Radio 1.